pranavpeter2050/community/README.md

 # Finishing up - [Last video](https://www.youtube.com/watch?v=Tnz2K_tX_qo)

 1. Making "create post" endpoint which will be used by our CameraPage to create a new post
 2. Setting up an **env variable** to switch between our production API and local API.
+See *Handling process.env* in Reference.
 3. Setting up "create post" endpoint with **busyboy** library
 4. Add some form validations; like disabling the camera-button once an image has been captured.
 Add some error handling, loadingState when creating/submittung new post.
 5. Deploy our app to Firebase hosting.
 Backend was supposed to be deployed in Heroku.. but since it is not a paid service now.
 We try and see if we can use **ngrok** to expose our *local backend* to the internet.